Ehlers-Danlos Syndrome and knee replacement complications

-During my teenage years I would fall down a lot and get hurt.
-I was told that I was just awkward and would grow out it.
+During my teenage years, I would fall down a lot and get hurt.
+I was told that I was just awkward and would grow out of it.
 When I did not grow out of it, awkwardness became clumsiness and that I should stop being a “drama queen,” people think I am faking it.
 When my knee pain became worse, the orthopedist I saw during my freshman year of college started to understand that I had something going on.
 Later that year I had my first knee surgery.
-However it was not for another 20 years, after many other health problems including digestive problems, gynecological problems, hip, neck, and shoulder instability with continued knee pain that I finally was diagnosed with hEDS.
-I am looking for a more permanent relief than physical therapy, chiropractic manipulations, tapes and braces are providing.
+However, it was not for another 20 years, after many other health problems including digestive problems, gynecological problems, hip, neck, and shoulder instability with continued knee pain that I finally was diagnosed with hEDS.
+I am looking for a more permanent relief than physical therapy, chiropractic manipulations, tapes, and braces are providing.

 My first knee replacement in my early 30’s

 I started developing terrible knee pain when I was young.
-By the time I was in my early thirties I had to have knee replacement.
-After the knee replacement I continued to have pain issues.
+By the time I was in my early thirties I had to have a knee replacement.
+After the knee replacement, I continued to have pain issues.
 I was finally diagnosed with hEDS.
 I have been trying to manage my hypermobility with good nutrition and proper exercise but I still find myself needing medications.
 I can feel the obvious degenerative disease going on in all my joints.

 Both knees replaced

 I had both knees replaced over 10 years ago.
 The first few years everything was great, I was very happy with the knee replacements.
 Then a few years back I started to have a more intense type of pain in both knees.
 One knee started to hurt worse than the other, but they both hurt.
 It is very similar pain to the type of pain I had before the knee replacements.
 I am having issues with the instability that is making my walking clumsy and off balance.
 I have seen many doctors and they don’t know what to do.
 I had surgery to burn out the nerves in my right knee, with no success.